Skip to content

 closing_time = TimeField(lookups=["comparison"])

-Parameters: - input_formats, required, validators, help_text, lookups, lookup_expr, method
+Parameters: input_formats, required, validators, help_text, lookups, db_field, filter_by, method.

 ChoiceField